fbpx

 Pitching their technology as a solution to climate change – and using the mammoth as “a monumental symbol of what we stand to lose now” – Vow unveiled its latest experiment in cultured meat (flesh grown from animal cells) in Amsterdam on Tuesday night, Australian time, at the Food Futurism conference.

-The meat was produced using molecular engineering that involved cells inserted with real mammoth DNA with gaps in the sequencing filled by African elephant DNA, the mammoth’s closest living relative.
+The meat was produced using molecular engineering that involved cells inserted with real mammoth DNA with gaps in the sequencing filled by African elephant DNA.
+Incidentally, for the startup’s chief scientific officer (see video below), it isn’t the mammoth’s closest living relative – DNA sequencing in 2015 confirmed that it’s actually the Asian elephant.

 The Western Sydney-based startup began producing lab-grown meat from pork and kangaroo cells in 2019.
 It’s since produced flesh from a range of animal cells, including rabbit, mice, goat and water buffalo, and even alpaca.
 It’s explored putting more than 50 species of lab-grown meat on plates, including fish.